Friday, May 26, 2023

 How to connect to the MySQL server through PuTTY using dbForge Studio for MySQL

-After we have created the SSL tunnel, let’s see how to connect to the MySQL server using a GUI tool, such as dbForge Studio for MySQL.
+After we have created the SSH tunnel, let’s see how to connect to the MySQL server that uses SSL with the help of dbForge Studio for MySQL.
 It is a powerful integrated development environment (IDE) with feature-rich tools and functionalities that streamline MySQL database development, management, and administration.
 With dbForge Studio for MySQL, you can easily write SQL code, debug stored procedures, generate ER diagrams, and more.

-To get started, launch the Studio to create a new connection to the MySQL database.
+To get started, launch the Studio to create a connection to the MySQL database.

 In the Database Explorer, click New Connection.
 In the Database Connection Properties window that opens, on the General tab, enter the information that refers to the MySQL server you want to connect to: